bxparks/AUniter/jenkins/README.md

 ![Pipeline configuration image](PipelineConfiguration.png)

-4. Start the Build process
+### 4. Start the Build process

-* From the left nav bar, click "Build with Parameters" item.
+From the left nav bar, click "Build with Parameters" item.
 It will be filled in with the default value "uno:/dev/ttyACM0".
 Change this to something else, or leave it as it is.

 Then click the "Build" button.

 ![Build with Parameters](BuildWithParameters.png)

+### 5. Build Results

 If everything works ok, then you should see a table that fills in as the build progresses along.
 If all 5 stages complete (most likely